rabbitmq/ca/README.md

 (in some cases, possible) for the RabbitMQ team at Pivotal to accept your contribution.

+Submitting a pull request before a signed CA is perfectly possible and encouraged.

 Thank you for going through this pain.